 - An explanation of how this experience is different from and complements your current training and experiences to date (250 words).

-- A statement of motivation explaining why joining the COHTPEZ is relevant for you as a trainee (250 words).
+- A statement of motivation explaining why joining Canopy is relevant for you as a trainee (250 words).

 - A detailed budget of how the requested funds will be used and for what purpose.